 Hope this helps!

-Click or touch the Robot
+Click or touch the Woman

 Water color is like a flow of energy and life to me.
 To me it is a form of self discipline and celebration at the same time.
 Controlling the flow of water makes itself a complete guide to self discipline and focus.